 - CPT stands for Carriage Paid To and is almost the same as CIF except that the seller pays for the cargo insurance but designates the buyer as the insured party.

 - CIP or Carriage and Insurance Paid To.
 This term is focused on the insurance part of the transaction and is often used when goods are transported with more than one mode of transport.
 Basically, the freight forwarder is acting as the carrier and manages the insurance costs, which are then passed on as part of the shipping costs.

 - DAT or Delivered at Terminal can be a term that applies to almost any shipment where the seller pays for transport to the terminal.

 - DAP or Delivered at Place is similar to DAT.
 The shipper or seller only pays for delivery to the terminal, excluding import clearance costs, which are paid for by the buyer.

 - DDP or Delivered Duty Paid is often used in courier shipments where the shipper assumes all the costs and risks associated with delivering the goods to the buyer’s or recipients door.

 While these terms are used within the world of international business, they are often confusing or misunderstood by those who don’t deal with freight on a daily basis.
-If you are shipping goods internationally, let the professionals at Eagles Air & Sea half you understand and choose the right shipping terms that minimize your risks and maximize your cost savings when transporting goods around the globe.
+If you are shipping goods internationally, let the professionals at Eagles Air & Sea help you understand and choose the right shipping terms that minimise your risks and maximise your cost savings when transporting goods around the globe.